 The CAT recovery API is convenient for operator checks.
 For automation or deeper detail, use the index recovery API at GET /logs-2026.04/_recovery.

-- Verify the restored index is open and the documents are searchable.
+- Check that the restored index is open.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.